Inspirational Quotes From Extraordinary Women Around The World3 min read

 Mother, sister, daughter, friend—this month of March, we celebrate the important role of women in our lives and society in general.
 In the Philippines, the rights of women continue to further advance with new policies as well as a broadening worldview.
-On March 7, for instance, the Senate unanimously approved the Expanded Maternity Leave Act, granting working mothers with 60 more days (a total of 120 days) of paid maternity leave.
+For instance, the Senate unanimously approved the Expanded Maternity Leave Act, granting working mothers with 60 more days (a total of 120 days) of paid maternity leave.

 This National Women’s Month Celebration, we collected some of the most inspiring quotes from influential women from all around the world.
 Celebrate the month with these words that will make you say, in Maya Angelou’s words, “I’m a woman, phenomenally.”